nlfiedler/elm_base/README.md

 Edit `source-directories` in `elm-package.json`, changing `.` to `src` as mentioned above.

-Install the [elm-brunch](https://github.com/madsflensted/elm-brunch) Brunch plugin because it saves effort in the development cycle:
+Install the elm-brunch plugin because it saves effort in the development cycle:

 ```
 $ cd ../../..